Nexmo/station/_tutorials/en/messages-dispatch/link-facebook-page.md

 description: In this step you learn how to link your Facebook Page to your Nexmo account.
 ---

+# Link your Facebook Page to your Nexmo account

+The process of completely linking your application to your Facebook consists of two parts:

+1. Linking your Facebook page to your Nexmo account
+2. Linking your Facebook page to a specific Nexmo application

+There may be occasions where you want to link your Nexmo account to a Facebook page, but have not yet created a Nexmo application.
+This is fine, as long as after you create your Nexmo application, you then link that application to your Facebook page.
+This step shows both parts of the complete process.

 ## Part 1: Link your Facebook Page to your Nexmo account

 Linking your Facebook page to your Nexmo account allows Nexmo to handle inbound messages and enables you to send messages from the Nexmo Messages API.